mumoshu/aws-secret-operator/README.md

 ## Use in combination with...

-1. [sops](https://github.com/mozilla/sops) so that you can version-control the "latest master data" of secrets on Git repos.
+1. Use [sops](https://github.com/mozilla/sops) in an independent CI/CD pipeline so you can version-control the "latest master data" of secrets on Git repos.
    Each pull request that changes the master data results in CI workflows that deploys the master data to Secrets Manager.

+   Do provide only a KMS encryption permission to the CI system, so that the compromised AWS credential won't allow the attacker to decrypt your secrets.

 ## Alternatives